Bing Maps Web Services Metadata

 Using HTTPS Secure Socket Layer (SSL) Protocol

-1. Generate proxy classes using the staging or production service metadata URLs listed above by adding a service reference using the Visual Studio User Interface or by using the svcutil.exe tool.
+1. Generate proxy classes using the service addresses listed above by adding a service reference using the Visual Studio User Interface or by using the svcutil.exe tool.
 More information about this is found in the Generating Client Proxy Classes topic.

-2. Edit the service endpoint address URLs found in your configuration file to begin with "https" instead of "http".
+2. Edit the service endpoint address URLs found in your Visual Studio configuration file to begin with "https" instead of "http".

 3. If you are using Visual Studio 2008 and the .NET Framework 3.0, you also need to change the BasicHttpSecurityMode to Transport.
-To do this, either set the mode of the security tag in your Visual Studio 2008 configuration file to Transport, or initialize your service variable with this security mode.
+To do this, either set the mode of the security tag in your Visual Studio 2008 configuration file to Transport or set the mode when you initialize the service client.
+Examples of both methods are provided below.

 <!-- Visual Studio 2008 configuration settings for SSL -->